Morgan Freeman Converted His Mississippi Farm Into A Honeybee Sanctuary

 Actor Morgan Freeman is doing his bit for the environment and nature as he has converted his 124-acre farm in rural Mississippi into a honeybee sanctuary.

-Forbes explains that what started out as a hobby for the 81-year-old actor, but it has now turned into an enterprise.
-In 2014, Freeman was a guest on Jimmy’s Fallon’s The Tonight Show discussing the importance of preserving the wild honeybees.
+Forbes explains that what started out as a hobby for the 81-year-old actor, has now turned into an enterprise.
+In 2014, Freeman was a guest on Jimmy’s Fallon’s The Tonight Show, discussing the importance of preserving the wild honeybees.

 Freeman explained that he imported 26 beehives from Arkansas to his ranch in Mississippi.
-There, Freeman works to feed the bees sugar and water and has assistance in planting bee-friendly magnolia trees, lavender, clover, etc. The actor states that he never wears a bee suit, and has never been stung.
+There, Freeman works to feed the bees sugar and water and has assistance in planting bee-friendly magnolia trees, lavender, clover, and more.
+The actor states that he never wears a bee suit, and has never been stung.

 The legendary actor states that he has no interest in harvesting honey, but he would just rather provide a sanctuary for the bees without disrupting their hives.
-Freeman is concerned about Colony Collapse Disorder which is the primary cause of the decline in the bee population.
+Freeman is concerned about Colony Collapse Disorder, which is the primary cause of the decline in the bee population.
 Bees play a key role in pollination and are critical to the ecosystem.

 Morgan Freeman Turns His 50-Hectare Ranch Into A Sanctuary To Save Bees – The Secrets Of Universe #reddebij https://t.co/Ef2SPFXn1e